ImagenWebPro/Carbonator/README.md

+To update your project's documentation to reflect Angular 9, here's a rewritten version:

+---

 # Carbonator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding